Skip to main content

 Telling your community housing provider that you are going to claim compensation might also help speed up the repairs.

 Generally, it is easier to claim compensation after the repairs are completed, so that you can calculate the full loss you suffered.
-You can also claim compensation after you have moved out.
+You can also claim compensation after you have moved out, including as part of an application to Rental Dispute Resolution Victoria (RDRV) for your bond.

-If VCAT has ordered your community housing provider to do repairs, and they have not been done, you can renew your repairs application to VCAT and include a claim for compensation.
+If VCAT has ordered your community housing provider to do repairs, and they have not been done, you can renew your repairs application and include a claim for compensation.

 Find out more on our page about claiming compensation.